yy1588133/top-tools/memory-bank/progress.md

 - **In Progress**:
   - **Extension Validation**: Currently verifying the lifecycle status of browser and VSCode extensions to ensure only active and supported tools are recommended.
-Approximately 30% complete as of 6/26/2025.
+Approximately 30% complete as of 6/26/2025, with continued focus as of 6/29/2025 update.
   - **Documentation Enhancement**: Expanding detailed usage instructions, installation guides, and troubleshooting tips for each tool and extension.
-Progress is ongoing with a focus on high-priority tools.
+Progress is ongoing with a focus on high-priority tools as of 6/29/2025.
 - **Completed**:
   - Repository structure setup and initial categorization of tools.
   - Core memory bank documentation established.
   - Updates to browser and VSCode extension documentation completed in early June 2025.
   - Renamed `src/installed-windows-programs.md` to `src/windows.md` and updated references in `README.md` on 6/27/2025.
+  - Comprehensive update of all core Memory Bank files to reflect the latest project status on 6/29/2025.
 - **Not Started**:
   - Automation for tool status updates.
   - Community feedback integration.